keystonejs/keystone-classic/README.md

 [SydJS Website](http://www.sydjs.com) and [source code](https://github.com/JedWatson/sydjs-site).

+## Usage

+**New documentation is up at [keystonejs.com/guide](http://keystonejs.com/guide) (but there's still a lot to add).**

+The documentation below will remain here until it has been fully migrated.

+### Installation

+`npm install keystone`

+Then:

+*	`require` it in your web.js (or app.js, etc)
+*	initialise it with configuration variables
+*	define your lists (similar to mongoose models)
+*	set up your routes
+*	start it

+Keystone will automatically set up Express and Mongoose, although you can provide your own versions and have explicit control over your application configuration (see **advanced usage**, below).

+### Example application script (web.js)

+If you want, Keystone can take care of everything required to set up your express app and then start it for you.

+	var keystone = require('keystone');

+	keystone.init({

+		'name': 'My Project',
+		'brand': 'Project Admin',

+		'favicon': 'public/favicon.ico',
+		'less': 'public',
+		'static': 'public',

+		'views': 'templates/views',
+		'view engine': 'jade',

+		'auto update': true,
+		'mongo': process.env.MONGOLAB_URI || 'mongodb://localhost/my-project',

+		'auth': true,
+		'user model': 'User',
+		'cookie secret': '--- your secret ---',

+		'emails': 'templates/emails',
+		'mandrill api key': '--- your api key ---',
+		'email rules': { find: '/images/', replace: (keystone.get('env') != 'production') ? 'http://localhost:3000/images/' : 'http://www.keystonejs.com/images/email/' },

+		'cloudinary config': { cloud_name: '--- your cloud name ---', api_key: '--- your api key ---', api_secret: '--- your api secret ---' }

+	});

+	require('./models');

+	keystone.set('routes', require('./routes'));

+	keystone.start();

+### Configuration

+Config variables can be passed in an object to the `keystone.init` method, or can be set any time before `keystone.start` is called using `keystone.set(key, value)`.
+This allows for a more flexible order of execution (e.g. if you refer to Lists in your routes, you can set the routes after configuring your Lists, as in the example above).

+Config variables include:

+*	`name` - the name of your application (optional)
+*	`brand` - the label displayed in the top left of the UI (optional)
+*	`port` - the port to serve your application on, passed to `express.set('port')`, defaults to `env.PORT || 3000`
+*	`favicon` - the path to your application's favicon, passed to `express.favico`, exclude if you don't have a favicon
+*	`less` - the path to your .less templates, passed to `less-middleware`, exclude if you don't use LESS
+*	`static` - the path to your application's static resources (public files), exclude if you don't want static resources
+*	`compress` - (`Boolean`) whether to include the `Express.compress` middleware
+*	`views` - the folder containing your view templates, passed to `express.set('views')` and used by the `keystone.View` Class
+*	`404` - path to your 404 view template, or a function to handle 404s (standard Express signature of `function(req, res)`)
+*	`view engine` - the template engine to use for your views, passed to `express.set('view engine')`
+*	`locals` - (`Object`) default locals to pass to your view templates
+*	`auto update` - (`Boolean`) automatically apply updates in your application's `/updates` folder using Keystone's Updates framework
+*	`mongo` - the connection URL for your application's mongo database, passed to `mongoose.connect`
+*	`auth` - callback function to authenticate a request, or `true` to use Keystone's native session management
+*	`user model` - the key of the Keystone List for users, required if you're using native session management
+*	`cookie secret` - the cookie secret to use for Express's cookie parser
+*	`emails` - the path of your email templates, for use with the `keystone.Email` Class
+*	`mandrill api key` - your mandrill API key to use with the `keystone.Email` Class
+*	`email rules` - find & replace rules for pre-parsing email templates, useful to help with local vs. production absolute paths for images
+*	`cloudinary config` `{cloud_name: '', api_key: '', api_secret: ''}` - alternatively set `process.env.CLOUDINARY_URL`
+*	`cloudinary prefix` - prefix for all native tags added to uploaded images
+*	`embedly api key` - API key to use for `embedly` fields
+*	`logger` - when set, Keystone includes the `express.logger` middleware and passes it the value
+*	`signout` - href for the signout link in the top right of the UI, automatically set if you use native session management

+See `Keystone.prototype.start` in `/index.js` to understand how these settings are used, and how the Express application is initialised.

 ### Field Types

+**New field types guide is up at [keystonejs.com/guide](http://keystonejs.com/guide/data)**

 Keystone builds on the basic data types provided by mongo and allows you to easily add rich, functional fields to your application's models.